Henry Jermyn, 1st Baron Dover: Revolution and war in Ireland

 Dover subsequently found himself increasingly unpopular with both James' Irish and French supporters.
 Having been appointed Intendant-General at Cork, he quarrelled with his former friend, the Duke of Lauzun, and James threw blame at Dover for the poor reception of French reinforcements which landed in Ireland in March 1690.
 When the French troops arrived in Dublin, Lauzun made a formal complaint to James about Dover.
 The French Marquis de Sourches expressed that Lord Dover should have been executed as a traitor for his "inexcusable incompetence and neglect of duty".

 His friendship with James over, Dover resigned in June 1690 and recommended that James should make peace with William III and join the alliance against France.
 This only served to worsen the relationship between Dover and the deposed king.
 Dover petitioned Tyrconnell for a passport to leave Ireland, but Tyrconnell refused.
+On 19 June, Dover entered secret negotiations with Percy Kirke.
 Dover went to Waterford and eventually managed to procure passage out of Ireland.
 He fled to Bruges where he lived in poverty for a time, before deciding to return to England and make his submission to William III in September 1691; he "threw himself at William's feat, promised to live peaceably, and was graciously reassured that he had nothing to fear".
 In November he was granted a pardon by the king.
 Nonetheless, in February 1692 the House of Commons of England voted by 119 votes to 112 against a clause proposed by Viscount Savage that Dover's attainder should be overturned.

 Later life

 Despite legally remaining an outlaw, in 1698 the king granted him a special licence to remain in England.
-Dover spent the rest of his life living quietly at his London townhouse or at his country estate at Cheveley Park.
+Dover spent the rest of his life living quietly at his London townhouse or at his country estate at Cheveley Park, where he continued to entertain guests including Charles de Saint-Évremond.
 He succeeded his brother Thomas as 3rd Baron Jermyn in 1703 and was able to live off his inheritance.
 He died at Cheveley on 6 April 1708.
 In accordance with his will, his body was moved to the English Convent and Friary of the Discalced Carmelites in Bruges, where he was buried in an elaborate Catholic ceremony on 24 May 1708.
 As he left no children by his wife, Judith, his titles became extinct at his death.

 Cheveley was left to his wife for the remainder of her life, while his other property was inherited by the family of his nieces, Hon.
 Merolina Jermyn, Lady Spring, wife of Sir Thomas Spring, 3rd Baronet, and Hon.
 Mary Jermyn, Lady Davers, wife of Sir Robert Davers, 2nd Baronet (an ancestor of Frederick Hervey, 1st Marquess of Bristol).
+Following Lady Dover's death in 1726, the Cheveley estate and several London properties were inherited by Dover's great-nephew, Sir Jermyn Davers, 4th Baronet.

 Dover Street in London's Mayfair was named after Lord Dover after he participated in a development syndicate led by Sir Thomas Bond, 1st Baronet in 1683.